Vijay-train/github-actions-test/QuickStart.md

     spec:
       repository: mumoshu/actions-runner-controller-ci
 ````
-<sub> Note :- Replace mumoshu/actions-runner-controller-ci with the full path to your github repository </sub>
+<sub> *note:- Replace mumoshu/actions-runner-controller-ci with the full path to your github repository </sub>

 Apply this file to your K8s cluster
 ```yaml{:copy}